syncfusion-content/maui-docs/MAUI/DataGrid/Row-height-Customization.md

 {% endhighlight %}
 {% endtabs %}

-## Customize the row height for all rows
+## Customize the row height for all data rows

 The DataGrid allows you to customize the height of data rows in the scrolling region by setting the [SfDataGrid.RowHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_RowHeight) property.
 The default value of this property is 47.
 This property responds to runtime changes, so it can be customized.
 Setting `SfDataGrid.RowHeight` to zero will collapse all rows in the grid.